Bursaries, scholarships, and grants explained

 What bursaries or scholarships are available at BCU?

-Our scholarships for students starting in 2024 include the High Achiever Scholarship and the Accelerate Scholarship.
+Our scholarships for students starting in 2025 include the High Achiever Scholarship and the Accelerate Scholarship.
+You can also apply for sports, music and STEM scholarships

 There are also lots of bursaries, scholarships and grants you can only apply for once you’ve started university.
-Once you’ve started your journey at BCU, be sure to get in touch with the Student Support team or your faculty leads, who can signpost you to what’s available.
+Once you’ve started your journey at BCU, be sure to get in touch with your Faculty Student Centre or the Money and Childcare Advice team, who can signpost you to what’s available.

 Now you know everything there is to know about bursaries, scholarships and grants and where to search for them.
 There are lots of extra funding opportunities available, particularly to break down barriers which have prevented people from applying to university in the past.
 Many are aimed at widening representation in higher education.
 Use the tools in this blog to search for opportunities that are right for you.